JUMP TO SUMMARY

 Traction: While it’s true that the Primal 2 is not intended to be a rugged expedition shoe, and while this shoe is perfectly fine for most uses and in most situations, it’s just not the best when it comes to traction.
 Indeed, the Primal 2 does not handle wet, slippery conditions as successfully as some other shoes out there on the market.
 It seems that there is a bit of a trade-off when it comes to the air-injected rubber outsole, in that it makes for a very comfortable, flexible, and lightweight shoe, but it also makes for relatively poor traction.
 One counterpoint to this is that the increased surface area of the Primal 2’s wider-than-usual outsole (especially in the forefoot region) adds a bit more stability back into the mix for wearers.

 Shoe Odor: A couple of thoughts on this topic: 1) Straight out of the box, the Lems Primal 2 emits a fairly powerful chemical smell, which is a byproduct of the manufacturing process.
-We recommend leaving the shoes outside, under a protective awning or covering, for several days prior to initial use to allow them to off-gas; 2) Like most shoes, the Primal 2 can become odoriferous after a long period of use or when this shoe gets wet.
+We recommend leaving the shoes outside, under a protective awning or covering, for several days prior to initial use to allow them to off-gas.
+2) Like most shoes, the Primal 2 can become odoriferous after a long period of use or when this shoe gets wet.
 Fortunately, this problem is easily solved by sprinkling some Dr. Swaim’s Medicated Body & Foot Powder directly into the shoe to create a drier and more pleasing environment for your foot (and nose!).
 You can also clean these shoes in a washing machine (cold water, gentle cycle) and then air dry them.

 Adaptation Time: This isn’t a knock against the Primal 2 in particular or per se, but anytime a wearer transitions from a conventional shoe (with its many undesirable design elements) to a more healthy-foot-shaped, minimalist-like shoe, there is going to be an adaptation period in which the foot rehabilitation process commences.
 This simply means that, for most people starting out with the Lems Primal 2, it will take some time for the feet to adapt to the thinner soles and until it’s possible to wear the shoes for most or all of the day without experiencing foot fatigue.
 We recommend that anyone transitioning to the Primal 2 or footwear that's similar read our article entitled How to Transition to Minimalist Shoes.

 Flat, flexible, and wide (and wide where it counts most, in the toe box, at the ends of the toes), the Lems Primal 2 helps you reconnect with the natural world while keeping your feet and toes healthy and pain-free.
 These shoes offer great versatility to meet the requirements and demands of an active lifestyle and offer you, the user, a lightweight design, excellent ground feel, a Correct Toes compatible toe box, and the opportunity to build strong, resilient feet.
 Wearing the Primal 2, you can feel confident that you are rehabilitating your foot with each and every step, and you can use your Primal 2s in a variety of situations, from casual settings to outdoor athletics, making them a truly versatile option.
+Indeed, and with all things considered, when it comes to healthy-foot-shaped minimalist footwear, the Lems Primal 2 might just be the GOAT.

-The Lems Primal 2 scores a 4.6 (out of 5) on the NFAR scale, which puts it in the “excellent” range for foot-healthiness.
+The Lems Primal 2 scores 4.6 (out of 5) on the NFAR scale, which puts it in the “excellent” range for foot-healthiness.

 SHOP LEMS PRIMAL 2 SHOES